connorzittrauer/CTEC-Demo/ai-information.md

 - "***What's Convention in Go?"***
     - When abstracting code out, I explicitly asked ChatGPT for advice on what is and isn't convention in Go.
 By doing so, I structured my project to adhere to D.R.Y. (don't repeat yourself) and Single Responsibility design practices, such that the logic in ```/handlers/auth.go``` only processed handlers, ```jwt.go``` strictly handled session tokens, etc.
 - **JWT Session Handling**
     - JWT session handling is a bit new to me.
-I had never implemented it from scratch.
-So, I carefully read the generated code in ```jwt.go```
+I had never implemented it from scratch, so I carefully read the generated code in ```jwt.go```.
 - **Syntax Explanation**
     - I carefully read the generated code and typed it mostly by hand, to learn it better.
-    - I learned that return types in Go occur *after* the parameter definition
+    - I learned that return types in Go occur *after* the parameter definition.
-    - Type declaration occurs *after* variable declaration, this was new to me!
+    - Type declaration occurs *after* variable declaration, which was new to me!

 #### III. **AI-Assisted Debugging**